Published on 21 Jun 2018 - Updated on 28 Jan 2020

 Encryption = the primary dictionary definition is “to encipher or encode.”
 It is the translation of data into a code.
 Encryption can be an effective way to provide data security.
 In other words, encryption takes your clear text and changes it so that the data can only be read if decrypted.

-SFTP (secure file transfer protocol) is encrypted and does not transfer any data in clear text.
-This encryption is the additional layer of security, or the “S” in SFTP and is the main difference between the two protocols.
+SFTP is encrypted and does not transfer any data in cleartext.
+This encryption is the additional layer of security that you don’t get with FTP.

 That’s not all…